caltechlibrary/ts_dataset/README.md

 ## Run demo

 I use tmux to run the [demo](demo_ts_dataset.ts).
-It's convient.
+It's convenient.
 I start with one window and get everything setup and startup datasetd using a Deno task.
 Then I split the window and run the demo.
 Below is what I type to run the demo (comments indicate where to switch windows, explain actions).

 ~~~shell
 # Start up tmux